CartoDB/dataservices-api/doc/routing_functions.md

 # Routing functions

-The following rouging functions are available, grouped by categories.
+The following routing functions are available, grouped by categories.

 ## Isolines

-This function provides an isolines generator sirves based on time or distance.
+This function provides an isolines generator service based on time or distance.

 ### cdb_isodistance(_source geometry, mode text, range integer[], options text[]_)